robert-swanson/hearts-engine/README.md

 # Hearts Card Game Service

+This project aims to provide a platform for people to easily implement players for the game of hearts and compete them against each other.
+It includes
-This project includes a game matching server (C++) which can mediate games between client players.
+1. A game server (C++) which mediates games between client players
+   - Can be built and run locally, or you can use the server hosted at `hearts.radiswanson.org:40405` (default config)
+   - The server also implements logic for matching players to games (currently only first come first match)
+2. A [python API](#running-a-client) for easily implementing and running client players
+   - Supports multiple concurrent running sessions and games
+   - Supports playing physical games against any implemented player
+3. (TODO) A database for storing game actions and results for aggregated analysis or model training

 ## Running a Client
 Each of the four players are controlled by a client which communicates its moves to the server.
 The server will then relay the moves to the other clients.